Judge Philosophies

 The emotional experience of participating in debate matters, and my hope is that debaters will be respectful of opponents, judges, and audience members at all times.
 Focus on the arguments during the round.
 Be good to yourself too.
 Debate can be difficult at times.
 Keep bringing your best and youll get better.

-Nicholas Adair - Dark Horse
+Nicholas Adair - Delta

 Parli/LD